Follow my blog with Bloglovin Happy Passover everyone! About a week ago some of my…

 Today we are showcasing a peasant dish called hushwee.
-A very simple beef saute with onions and pine nuts, and cooks in nearly minutes.
-Last night we enjoyed it for dinner over creamy tahini and salad and za’atar pita bread and we gobbled it up.
+A very simple beef sauté with onions and pine nuts that cooks in just a few minutes.
+The other night we enjoyed it for dinner over creamy tahini and salad with za’atar pita bread and we gobbled it up.
 Simplicity at it’s best.

 - 1/2 cup tahini